swcarpentry/training-course/_submissions/round-06/2/2013-09-03-vector-data-and-sql-querying.md

 Expert question

-You&#8217;re working on a project at a new employer, you&#8217;re seeing a problem where your group by sums from your GIS census data aren&#8217;t rolling up correctly in a query written by the previous employee.
+You're working on a project at a new employer, you're seeing a problem where your group by sums from your GIS census data aren't rolling up correctly in a query written by the previous employee.
 Some counties are reporting multiple times when you run your query.

-The query you&#8217;ve inherited is:
+The query you've inherited is:

 <pre>select county_fips, sum(population), sum(college_grads) from census_data group by tractid, county_fips;</pre>